nullren/nullren.github.io/_posts/2013-01-06-ssl-fun-with-tomcat-and-android.md

 I saw `Adding debian:omgren.com_SSLCA.pem` so I was happy.
 Then I had to add the CA cert to Chrome and my phone.

+## Playing nicely with Android

+My first try was to just do a normal `HttpsURLConnection`, but I get this error:

+    javax.net.ssl.SSLHandshakeException: java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.